Andy Reid: Patrick Mahomes era (2018–present)

 Reid signed a contract extension with the Chiefs during their bye week in the 2020 season.
 At the time, the Chiefs were leading the AFC West with an 8–1 record.
 Three weeks later, they became the first AFC team to secure a playoff berth for the season.
 Kansas City finished with a league-best 14–2 record to secure the AFC's top seed.
 The 14–2 record marked the best in franchise history, in addition to being Reid's best as a head coach.
 During the postseason, the Chiefs defeated the Cleveland Browns 22–17 in the divisional round and the Buffalo Bills 38–24 in the AFC Championship to advance to Super Bowl LV against the Tampa Bay Buccaneers, their second consecutive Super Bowl appearance.
-The game ended in a 9–31 loss, with the Chiefs failing to score a touchdown and losing by double-digits for the first time under Mahomes.
-The Chiefs' injury-ravaged offensive line was no match for the Buccaneers' pass rush defense while the Chiefs receivers were neutralized by the Buccaneers' two deep safeties.
-The Chiefs also committed 11 penalties for 120 yards, including a record eight penalties for 95 yards in the first half, most of which were called against the defense.
+The game ended in a 31–9 loss, with the Chiefs failing to score a touchdown and losing by double-digits for the first time under Mahomes.

 Following a Week 4 victory over the Philadelphia Eagles in 2021, Reid became the first NFL head coach to win 100 games with two different franchises.
 However, the Chiefs began the season 3–4, their first losing record since 2015.
-Nevertheless, they won nine of their 10 remaining games (including an eight-game winning streak) to clinch the AFC West and the AFC's #2 seed.
+Nevertheless, they won nine of their 10 remaining games, including an eight-game winning streak, to clinch the AFC West and the AFC's #2 seed.
 Reid also won his 227th game to surpass Curly Lambeau as the NFL's fifth-most-winningest coach.
 In the playoffs, the Chiefs advanced to their fourth consecutive AFC Championship Game after defeating the Pittsburgh Steelers and Buffalo Bills, making Reid the first head coach to lead two different franchises to four consecutive conference championship games.
-The Chiefs lost the game 24–27 to the Cincinnati Bengals in overtime after surrendering a 21–3 lead, which was tied with the 2006 Indianapolis Colts' comeback against the New England Patriots as the largest in a conference championship.
+The Chiefs lost the game 27–24 to the Cincinnati Bengals in overtime after surrendering a 21–3 lead, which was tied with the 2006 Indianapolis Colts' comeback against the New England Patriots as the largest in a conference championship.